caoccao/Javet/docs/tutorial/memory_management.rst

 V8 GC
 -----

-V8 generally categorize objects in memory to 3 types.
+V8 generally categorizes objects in memory to 3 types.

 1. ``v8::Local`` - It lives within the local scope of a C++ function call.
 2. ``v8::Persistent`` - Its lifecycle is managed by V8 GC.